elastio/contrib/elastio-velero-integration/README.md

 rm $veleroBackupName-volumesnapshots.json.gz
 ```

-Proceed with the Velero restore process as you normally would.
+Wait till snapshot creation is completed and proceed with the Velero restore process as you normally would.